cybera/synthi/manual/src/sections/PythonAPI.md

 ### Overview

-The client connection object that you create above will have 3 main namespaces for function
+The client connection object that you create will have three main namespaces for function
 calls:

 - organization